 - Knowledge of the substantive content in the field of clinical psychology

-- Theories and methodological approaches of psychology
+- Knowledge of theories and methodological approaches in psychology

 - Planning and execution of psychological research